 Planning for bonding

-Rather it comes from a wholesale, three-dimensional understanding of your readers.
+The goal is to understand your reader in a more wholesale, three-dimensional way.
 At minimum, you know who they are, what they’re looking for, and how they found you (traffic source has a tremendous impact on reading!).

 Deep knowledge, of course, requires research.
 You’ll pour over existing content, past marketing campaigns, competitor offerings, customer profiles, customer interviews, complaints, and more.